dnsimple/dnsimple-support/content/articles/slack-integration.markdown

 ---
 title: Slack App
-excerpt: How to set up the DNSimple Slack App.
+excerpt: How to set up the DNSimple Slack app.
 categories:
 - Integrations
 ---